Lydoche/Normative_modelling/README.md

 ## Data
 Data includes cortical thickness and demographic/clinical informations for all subjects.

-Note that Autism scores are only avaible for EU-AIMS data.
+Note that Autism scores are only available for EU-AIMS data.
+Description can be found in the Data folder.

 ## Modelling
 This code runs warped Bayesian linear regression (BLR) from the 'PCNtoolkit' packages.